Classic Audio Repair, Inc ca reg.E88859

 Based on what is on the internet about restoring these machines, customers will often come at us with phrases like "Make it sound like new," "I want the speakers replaced with new ones," or "I want this to be bluetooth ready."

 Folks often also have the misconception of that "its just a fuse" or "I think it just needs tubes."
 With turntables it will "just need a belt" or "just a needle."
 On the opposite end of the spectrum are hobbyists that read the discussion forums claiming that we have to recap the machine before we do anything else to it because bad capacitors keep it from working.
-The price is always a factor too, as most customers are simply unaware that the average restoration service on a console is about 6 hours in length plus parts.
+The price is always a factor too, as most customers are simply unaware that the average restoration service on a console is about 6 hours technical time plus parts.